jonnymind/SIRPAS/README.md

 ## Creating an extension

-Sirpas extensions, also called *settings*, have a master documentin the root directory of the repositiry, which includes the documents in a sub-directory with their own same name though the include directive.
+Sirpas extensions, also called *settings*, have a master document in the root directory of the repository, which includes the documents in a sub-directory with their own same name though the include directive.
 See the London Mysteries setting for an example.

-## Naming headers

-Please, provide cross-reference identifiers to headers in your file, with this format:

-  `##...
-Your Heading {#IDENTIFIER}`

-Where IDENTIFIER is in the format `ABC-SECTION-lowercased-title`.
-ABC is a 3 letter code identifying yout extension (for example `BaM` for the base manual and `LoM` for London Mysteries).
-Section is the overall section/type of entry, one of:

-* `gen`: generic, overall
-* `set`: backdrop, setting
-* `app`: appendix, technical documentation
-* `m`: system or mechanics
-* `s`: skill
-* `p`: perk/drag
-* `c`: attribute/characteristic
-* `a`: advantage/disadvantage

 ## Cross-linking